 The Rollyn Osterweis Krichbaum Memorial Program Fund for the Public Understanding of African Art and Culture

-In 2011, former Smithsonian Libraries Advisory Board Member Ron Monark founded the Ronald J. and Deborah A. Monark Endowment Fund.
+In 2011, former Smithsonian Libraries Advisory Board Chair Ron Monark founded the Ronald J. and Deborah A. Monark Endowment Fund.
 These funds are discretionary funds and support the Libraries in serving the information needs of the Smithsonian and beyond.

 Dr. F. Christian Thompson, past Smithsonian Libraries Advisory Board member and a research entomologist for the United States Department of Agriculture, established the Smithsonian Libraries Endowment for Serials and Acquisitions in 2000.